juliabrunett/machine-learning-challenge/README.md

 # machine-learning-challenge
-**Machine Learning Homework:** This project focused on taking potential exoplanet measurement data & using machine learning libraries such as sklearn to create a model that will successfully predict an outcome with new data at a high success rate.
+**Machine Learning Homework:** This project focused on taking exoplanet measurement data & using machine learning libraries such as sklearn to create a model that will successfully predict an outcome with new data at a high success rate.
+If new measurements for another potential exoplanet were recorded, this model could predict whether or not it will be a confirmed planet, a candidate, or a false positive planet.

 **models:**
 - julia_brunett.sav: Best model created to predict new exoplanets